RSK48/Auto-editor-mint-/README.md

 For auto-editor to work, you need python 3.13 installed in your system.

 <h3>For Windows:</h3>
-To download from official source: <a href="https://www.python.org/downloads/release/python-3133/">Click here</a>
+To download from official source: <a href="https://www.python.org/downloads/release/python-3133/" target="_blank">Click here</a>
 <h3>For Linux:</h3>
 Run this command in the terminal one by spne, step by step:
 <div class="code-container">